 12. Increased safety

-Workplaces that use digital signage report 48% fewer safety incidents, and a 20% reduction in workplace injuries.
+Don’t overlook the safety benefits of digital signage.
+Workplaces that use digital signs report 48% fewer safety incidents, and a 20% reduction in workplace injuries.
 Show workplace safety reminders and tips, number of days without incident, and encourage regular training on screens placed throughout your facility.
 You can also use digital signs as part of your emergency alert system, triggering messages that override playlists to show alerts and instructions on screens.